-- labor's independent electoral apparatus; - independent election financing; - labor candidates, and candidates who come from grassroots movements; - independent electoral apparatus in the African American community and other oppressed communities; - independent progressive political action committees and campaigns, get-out-the-vote, and voter registration campaigns; - Internet-based activist networks not controlled by the Democratic Party; - issue-based organizations such as the League of Conservation Voters and Planned Parenthood; - movements running candidates in the Democratic Party, or on two ballot lines, or as independents; - Communists running for office-as Communists, as independents, for nonpartisan offices, and as part of progressive slates; and

-• organizational forms that provide unity among these different forces and movements.
+- labor's independent electoral apparatus;

+- independent election financing;

+- labor candidates, and candidates who come from grassroots movements;

+- independent electoral apparatus in the African American community and other oppressed communities; - independent progressive political action committees and campaigns, get-out-the-vote, and voter registration campaigns; - the growth of Internet-based activist networks not controlled by the Democratic Party; - organizations of voters who are partisan to specific people's issues such as the League of Conservation Voters and Planned Parenthood; - movements running in the Democratic Party, or on two ballot lines, or as independents; - Communists running for office-as Communists, as independents, for nonpartisan offices, or as part of progressive slates; and - organizational forms that provide unity among these different forces and movements (end sidebar)

-Independent election tickets and parties, when they support the current central objective of defeating the extreme right and do not weaken that effort, are objectively preparing the ground for a powerful people's anti-monopoly party in the future.
-The successful candidates will be those who fight for real economic and political reforms and who build coalitions that reach into the neighborhoods and communities with campaigns that produce sustainable wins.
-This means putting forth working-class demands and platforms that respond to the reality on the ground at a particular moment and in a particular area.
+Independent election tickets and parties, when they support the current central objective of defeating the extreme right and do not weaken that effort, are also objectively preparing the ground for a powerful people's anti-monopoly party in the future.
+The extreme right can only be ultimately defeated by candidates who fight for real economic and political reforms.
+The working class movement is significantly strengthened when it can put forward candidates who fight for economic and political reforms and build the coalition of forces that can reach down into the neighborhoods and communities to pull together campaigns that produce sustainable wins.
+The extreme right cannot be decisively defeated with half-measures, business-as-usual, or "lesser evil" candidates.
+Defeating the extreme right means putting forth working class demands and platforms that respond to the reality on the ground at a particular moment in a particular area.